idahogurl/vs-code-prettier-eslint/README.md

    - If you saw _Error: Cannot find module '@typescript-eslint/parser'_, view the [TypeScript project](https://github.com/idahogurl/vs-code-prettier-eslint/tree/master/examples/typescript) for a working example.
    - Make sure you have the required packages installed locally (global installations don't work sometimes)

+**Note**: Most issues are caused by using an unsupported ESLint version or an invalid ESLint configuration.

+Running your files through the [Prettier ESLint CLI](https://github.com/prettier/prettier-eslint-cli) first is a good way to determine if it's the extension, the `prettier-eslint` package, or your configuration.

+You can run `eslint --print-config .eslintrc.js` to check your ESLint configuration.
+This prints out the configuration being used after it applies plugins & extended configurations.

+**Note**: There are known performance issues with quad-core or slower processors.
+The slowness comes from ESLint CLI which the 'prettier-eslint' package because uses.

 ## Installation